tolarewaju3/codelikethewind/5g-streaming/README.md

 ![Flink Installation](img/flink.png)

-After the operator finishes installing, **we’ll create a new Flink deployment.** On the left menu, select "Installed Operators" and click Flink Kubernetes Operator.
+After the operator finishes installing, **we’ll create a new Flink deployment.** On the left menu, select `Installed Operators` and click `Flink Kubernetes Operator.` Under the Provided APIs, select `Flink deployment.`

-Under the Provided APIs, select Flink deployment.
 Switch the view to YAML and replace everything with the configuration below.

 ```
 kind: FlinkDeployment